johnMcFadyen/vdc/best-practices-vdc-short.md

 [![0]][0]

-in right corner of the diagram we see a case where the administrator through the deployment without a firewall that exposes the workload to anyone with potential leaking of corporate data over the internet.
+In right corner of the diagram we see a case where the administrator through the deployment without a firewall that exposes the workload to anyone with potential leaking of corporate data over the internet.

 It was the necessity of scale from which the Virtual Data Center (vDC) was born.